thriveweb/great-start-elc/content/defaultPages/about-our-learning-environments.md

 template: DefaultPage
 slug: about/our-learning-environments
 title: Our Learning Environments
+meta:
+  description: >-
+    With a focus on the holistic development of each child, we are committed to providing a creative, stimulating and nurturing environment for children to thrive.
+  title: Our Learning Environments | Great Start ELC
 ---
 ### With a focus on the holistic development of each child, we are committed to providing a creative, stimulating and nurturing environment for children to thrive.